Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Patrick Goris - Rockwell Automation, Inc.

 Yeah.
 There's a couple of things.
 One is volume is up, right?
 So that is helping, we get leverage from volume.
-But also in the second quarter, you may recall we had the year-to-date adjustment related incentive compensation.
+But also in the second quarter, you may recall we had the year-to-date adjustment related to incentive compensation.
 So we had an unusually high incentive compensation expense.
 We don't have that high of a headwind in the...

 Richard Eastman - Robert W. Baird & Co., Inc.